 WELCOME TO CRAFT and TRAVEL – a blog that celebrates the creative side of destinations

 If you’re interested in experience-based, cultural and sustainable travel, you’re in the right place.
-I write about crafts, fashion, art and design inspired by my travels and if you fancying coming on a craft themed vacation with me then stay tuned as I’m launching my first Craft and Travel Tour taking place September 2020 and I can’t wait to tell you where it’s to… I’ll be announcing details in January.
+I write about crafts, fashion, art and design inspired by my travels and if you fancying coming on a craft themed vacation with me join me on a Craft and Travel Tour – the next one takes place September 2020 in Eswatini, Southern Africa.
+Find out more.

 Why I started my blog CraftandTravel.com